SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Commune with the Sacred Beast</b></summary>
 - Choose what kind of animal is the Sacred Beast.
 You can speak with this animal.
-- As long as you are behaving like the chosen animal you have at least 1 Spell Dice.
+- As long as you are act like what the chosen animal represents you have at least 1 Spell Dice.
 - Roll 1D4, you gain the following spell relating to the chosen animal: 1.
 [Animorph](/2020/11/12/animorph), 2.
 [Bestow Animal Aspect](/2020/11/12/bestow-aspect), 3.
 [The Animal Allure](/2020/11/12/animal-allure), 4.
 [Call of the Animal](/2020/11/12/call-of-the-animal).
 </details>

 <details markdown="1">
 <summary><b>Contact the Voices-from-Beyond</b></summary>
 - Roll on the [D500 mutation table](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html).
-- When the referee wrongfully guesses why you are casting a spell (ask them!), add 1 Spell Die to it.
+- You have as many daily Spell Dice as you have mutations.
 - Roll 1D4, you gain the following spell: 1.
 [Conjure](/2020/11/12/conjure/), 2.
 [Genoplasm](/2020/11/13/genoplasm/), 3.
 [Petition](/2020/11/12/petition/), 4.
 [Transcendence](/2020/11/13/transcendence/)
 </details>